Paris in the Belle Époque: Music

 Paris composers during the period had a major impact on European music, moving it away from romanticism toward impressionism in music and modernism.

 Camille Saint-Saëns (1835-1921) was born in Paris and admitted to the Paris Conservatory when he was thirteen.
 When he finished the Conservatory, he became organist at the church of Saint-Merri, and later at La Madeleine.
 His most famous works included the Danse Macabre, the opera Samson et Dalila (1877), the Carnival of the Animals (1877), and his Symphony No. 3 (1886).
 On 25 February 1871, he co-founded the Société Nationale de Musique with Romain Bussine to promote French contemporary and chamber music.
 His students included Maurice Ravel and Gabriel Fauré, two of the foremost French composers of the late 19th- and early 20th centuries.

 Georges Bizet (1838-1875), born in Paris, was admitted to the Paris Conservatory when he was only ten years old.
 He finished his most famous work, Carmen, written for the Opéra-Comique, in 1874.
 Even before its première, Carmen was criticized as immoral.
-Furthermore, the musicians complained that it could not be played, and the singers complained that it could be not be sung.
+Furthermore, the musicians complained that it could not be played, and the singers complained that it could not be sung.
 The reviews were mixed, and the audience cold.
 When Bizet died in 1875, he considered it a failure.
 Nonetheless, Carmen soon became one of the best-known and beloved operas in the repertoire worldwide.

 The most famous French composer of the late Belle Époque in Paris was Claude Debussy (1862-1918).
 He was born at Saint-Germain-en-Laye, near Paris, and entered the Conservatory in 1872.
 He became part of the Parisian literary circle of the symbolist poet Mallarme.
 At first an admirer of Richard Wagner, he went on to experiment with impressionism in music, atonal music and chromaticism.
 His most famous works include Clair de Lune for piano (written ca. 1890, published 1905), La Mer for orchestra (1905) and the opera Pelléas et Mélisande (1903-1905).

 The most revolutionary composer to work in Paris during the Belle Époque was the Russian-born Igor Stravinsky.
 He first achieved international fame with three ballets commissioned by the impresario Sergei Diaghilev and first performed in Paris by Diaghilev's Ballets Russes: The Firebird (1910), Petrushka (1911) and The Rite of Spring (1913).
 The last of these transformed the way in which subsequent composers thought about rhythmic structure and dissonance treatment.